-Foolproof Living’s Summer 2017 Smoothies Series continues with this Strawberry Banana Yogurt Smoothie recipe.
+Foolproof Living’s Summer Smoothie Recipes Series continues with this Strawberry Banana Yogurt Smoothie recipe.
 This icecream-in-a-glass like smoothie is for those of you looking for a refreshing breakfast smoothie or an afternoon pick me up in these hot days summer.

 This post has been sponsored by the Dannon Company and The J.M.
 Smucker Company.
 As always, all thoughts and opinions are mine.

 It has probably been over 4 years since I switched from regular milk to almond milk (and have been making almond milk at home now) with the hopes of limiting the intake of animal products in my diet.
 It was an easy switch for me as they both have a similar consistency and look.